 An attempt to implement a conflictless order by institutional means can be indeed successful in the sense that it can, by applying totalitarian coercion, prevent conflicts from being expressed.
 Being incapable, however, of eradicating the sources of conflict, the utopian technology necessarily involves a huge machinery of lie to present its inevitable failure as a victory.
 A utopian vision, once it is translated into political idiom, becomes mendacious or self-contradictory; it provides new names for old injustice or hides the contradictions under ad hoc invented labels.
 This is especially true of revolutionary utopias, whether elaborated in the actual revolutionary process or simply applied in its course.
 The Orwellian language had been known, though not codified, long before modern totalitarian despotism.
 Rousseau’s famous slogan, “One has to compel people to freedom,” is a good example.
 So is the announcement of the Paris Commune stating simultaneously that the compulsory military service has been abolished and that all citizens are members of the National Guard.
 So is the egalitarian-revolutionary utopia of Tkachev (an important source of the Leninist doctrine) which asserts that the main goal of the revolution is to abolish all the elites and that this task is to be carried out by a revolutionary elite.

-The fault is not in seeking to reform society.
+The fault in Marx’s project is not in seeking to reform society.
 It is not even in the attempt to demystify private property.
 It is in the communist demand for social unity and the millenarian conceit that one can begin the world anew.